Flyte (band)

 Flyte are recording artists from London, England, known for their crafted and often confessional songwriting style.

+After extensive touring of Europe and North America, Flyte teamed back up with Andrew Sarlo at London's Konk (recording studio), to record their pared back, self titled third record, inspired by Taylor's relationship with partner and artist Billie Marten.
+It featured artists such as Laura Marling, Bombay Bicycle Club and Madison Cunningham.

 Early years

-Taylor and Supran started playing together when they were eleven at their local comprehensive school.
-Hill and Berridge joined later; the rest of the band first heard Berridge singing in the London Underground.
-The band takes its name from Sebastian Flyte of Evelyn Waugh's Brideshead Revisited.
+Taylor and Hill first met at a city run, youth theatre company ages 10 and 13.
+Taylor's parents were both English teachers.
+Various formations of the band with Jon Supran occurred throughout their teenage years.
+Berridge was the final member to join; the rest of the band first heard Berridge singing in the London Underground.
 After a video of Taylor and Berridge covering Joni Mitchell's "River" went viral, the band signed a record deal with Island Records.